lucasjoliveau/doc/fr/developer/howtos/website_themes/translations.md

 ## Import

-To import your translation files into Odoo, go to Settings ‣ Translations ‣ Import Translation and upload them.
+To import your translation files into Konvergo ERP, go to Settings ‣ Translations ‣ Import Translation and upload them.